Goalkeeper Gloves Technology

 Hybrid negative

-The advantages of the rollfinger system and stitching on the inside of the fingers combined.
-The glove closes tighter around the fingers thanks to the stitching on the inside and is also completely surrounded by foam.
-The foam surface on the inside of the hand is further expanded, ensuring an even larger surface to catch the ball.
+The advantage of the rollfinger system and stitching on the inside of the fingers combined.
+The glove fits tighter around the fingers because of the stitching on the inside and is also surrounded by foam.
+The surface area on the inside of the hand is further increased, this makes the surface to catch the ball even greater.

-Foam is one of the most important properties of goalkeeper gloves.
-It sits on the inner hand that is used to catch the ball.
-This adhesive latex foam has been specifically developed for goalkeeper gloves and offers grip and absorption.
-The Stanno product range has four different types of foam, each with its own specifications.
+After the fit, the foam material is one of the most important features of goalkeeper gloves.
+The foam is located on the inside of the hand, which is used to catch the ball.
+This sticky latex foam is specifically developed for goalkeeper gloves and provides grip and cushioning.
+In the Stanno range, there are five different types of foam, each with their own specifications.

 Hyper Foam Plus